reem-shaikh/70DaysOfCode/git/Readme.md

 create a branch named feature

 >` git checkout feature `
-commit to the feature branch.
-Head is on feature branch.
+Head is on feature branch now, all the new commits you make from now will be ppointed from the feature branch.

 > `git checkout main`
 seperate both these branches feature and main. head is on main branch.